 - Is the correct tax included for the invoice, especially if it's an international payment?

-As a first step towards finance automation, start with introducing your business to accounts payable and accounts receivable solutions to minimize the disruption during the transition period.
+As a first step towards finance automation, start with introducing your business to an accounts payable and accounts receivable solution to minimize the disruption during the transition period.
 Accounts payable and receivable automation will help reduce stress and enhance visibility, productivity, accuracy, security, and cost-effectiveness.
 Eliminate manual tasks to increase time spent for meaningful knowledge work that can drive business growth.

 Adopting Plooto to automate accounts payable has additional benefits like: